ONSgeo/geospatial-training/_docs/intro_to_qgis.md

 ### Requirements
 * We recommend completing the [Awareness of Geography and Statistics](https://onsgeo.github.io/training/_docs/awareness_of_geog_and_stats.html) training prior to starting this course.
 * Beginner/Intermediate knowledge of data science operations.

+Data for this project can be found in this repo under '_docs/edinburgh_data'.

 ---